Please ensure Javascript is enabled for purposes of website accessibility

 An intercom system may make it easier to gain unauthorized access if the employee on the other side of the intercom can’t discern slightly different voices.
 This type of access control might be better suited when paired with another type of business security, like security cameras, for added assurance of who’s really at the door.

-Turnstile Readers
+2. Turnstile Readers

 Turnstile readers are another simple form of access control.
 They are usually waist-high, but can also be full gates, and they grant access when a card or fob with the correct credentials is presented.

 While not incredibly technologically advanced, turnstiles elevate security because they’re designed to only allow one person through at a time.
 Unlike a door, turnstiles make it nearly impossible for multiple people to pass through using one person’s access control credentials.
+For this reason, they are helpful for people counting.

-Be aware that many standard turnstyles aren’t accessible for people carrying large items, like a vendor with a stack of boxes; nor are they typically ADA compliant.
+Be aware that many standard turnstiles aren’t accessible for people carrying large items, like a vendor with a stack of boxes; nor are they typically ADA compliant.
 If you choose turnstiles as your primary form of access control, include a specially developed barrier for these situations.

-Swipe Readers
+3. Swipe Readers

 Swipe readers work by granting access when an employee swipes a card or fob through a sensor.
 This type of technology allows you to program unique credentials for each user, so every person’s fob or swipe card is unique to them.

-Swipe readers allow for simple system maintenance if someone loses a fob or card, or leaves the company—it’s much easier to adjust your security system’s digital settings and render a fob useless than it is to rekey a building.
+Swipe readers allow for simple system maintenance.
+If someone loses a fob or card or leaves the company, it’s much easier to adjust your security system’s digital settings and render a fob useless than it is to rekey a building.

 However, there is up-front cost and labor associated with obtaining and distributing the proper fobs to everyone in your organization.

-Photo Identification Systems
+4. Photo Identification Systems

 You may choose to pair your swipe cards with a photo identification component.
 Photo identification simply enhances your employees’ cards with a photo of them, which allows security personnel to provide visual confirmation of the person seeking access.